ArturGazizov/graphqlqueriesmutationssubscriptionsmongo/README.md

 yarn add react-select

 8.13-8.22
+same as 8.8-8.12 but with data in mongodb and login functionality

 react mongodb graphql saving references user authentication Apollo context takes token from request

-same as 8.8-8.12 but data is in mongodb

 launch graphql server with node library-backend.js then launch npm start